publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s638.md

  __Recommendations of Secretary of Defense__

     [Pub.
-L. 102–564, title I, § 106][/us/pl/102/564/s106], Oct.
+L. 102–564, title I][/us/pl/102/564/tI], § 106, Oct.
 28, 1992, [106 Stat.
 4256][/us/stat/106/4256], required the Secretary of Defense, by Mar.
 31, 1996, to submit a recommendation to Congress addressing whether there was a demonstrable reduction in the quality of research performed under the Small Business Innovation Research Program since the beginning of fiscal year 1993, such that increasing the percentage in fiscal years after 1996 under former [15 U.S.C.
 638(f)(1)(C)][/us/usc/t15/s638/f/1/C] would adversely affect the performance of the research programs of the Department of Defense.

  __Timing of Issuance of Policy Directive__

 [Pub.
-L. 102–564, title II, § 202(d)][/us/pl/102/564/s202/d], Oct.
+L. 102–564, title II][/us/pl/102/564/tII], § 202(d), Oct.
 28, 1992, [106 Stat.
 4260][/us/stat/106/4260], provided that:

 > “The policy directive required by section 9(p) of the Small Business Act \[[15 U.S.C.
 638(p)][/us/usc/t15/s638/p]\] (as added by subsection (c) of this section) shall be published—